thongtom/Getting_and_Cleaning_Data/CodeBook.md

 1. Information about the variables in the data set

-2. Information about the experimental study design
+2. Information about the transformation work to clean up the data

-## Study Design
+## Transformation work to clean up the data

 Source of the original data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip